Chemist-aligned retrosynthesis by ensembling diverse inductive bias models

-Inspired by these works we design a new template classification model (Figure~\ref{fig:loc_model}a), which we term \locmodel.
-Apart from an encoder for the input product as in NeuralSym, \locmodel~also contains a separate template encoder; unlike MHNreact~\cite{seidl2022improving}, this encoder directly processes the template as a graph using a specialized featurization method for graph rewrites (Methods).
-Our model produces template probabilities by multiplying template and product representations, which are input to a standard cross-entropy classification loss.
-To predict where the template needs to be applied, we utilize node-level representations of the atoms in the product pattern of the template, and perform an all-pairs dot product with atom-level representations for the input molecule; intuitively, these products predict the likelihood that a particular atom in the product pattern should be matched to a particular atom in the input.
-We denote the result of normalizing these values via softmax across the input atoms as localization scores; these scores are input to a localization loss which sums appropriate cross-entropy losses over the product pattern atoms. \locmodel~is trained end-to-end to minimize the sum of classification and localization losses; during inference (Figure~\ref{fig:loc_model}b-e) we first call the classification branch to select a number of top templates, and then compute the localization scores for those to globally rank the resulting reactants based on a weighted sum of both objectives; see Methods for architectural details, hyperparameters, and description of model training and inference.
+Inspired by these works we design \locmodel, a new template classification model (Figure~\ref{fig:loc_model}a).
+Apart from a product encoder, \locmodel~contains a separate template encoder; unlike MHNreact~\cite{seidl2022improving}, this encoder directly processes the template as a graph using a tailored featurization (Methods).
+Our model uses aggregated product and template representations for template classification, and atom-level representations for localization by computing pairwise assignment probabilities between product and template atoms.
+During inference (Figure~\ref{fig:loc_model}b-e) we call the classification branch, apply a number of top-scoring templates, and reorder all results taking localization into account; see Methods for architectural details, hyperparameters, and description of model training and inference.

 \paragraph{De-Novo Model}